mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 Delegate more to my team.

 I've started delegating more of this work to my team, and it's going well.
 Instead of getting into the nitty gritty of the process, I give them a high-level goal and they take care of implementation.
-Like, "We need a system for matching our sales numbers with their inventory numbers."
+Like, "We need a system for verifying that our sales receipts match the counts in their inventory system."

 ### Task 3: Overseeing dev work

 I spend a lot of time overseeing dev work because it's the part of TinyPilot I enjoy the most.
-I'm still a developer at heart even though I don't get to spend much time
+I'm still a developer at heart even though I don't get to spend much time writing code.

 I can make high-value contributions because I'm in touch with customers.
 I can often cut cruft because I know very few customers depend on it or that it exists for scenarios that I no longer consider important.